Topics

 SUMMARY

-Whether you are looking for coverage after changing jobs or are ready for your first life insurance policy, there are many life insurance options with different costs for 40-year-olds.
+Life insurance for a 40-year-old costs around $50 per month for $500,000 in coverage.
 Term life insurance is a good option if you are looking for coverage to last until your mortgage is paid or you retire.
-Whole life insurance also has benefits, including lifelong coverage and a cash value component.
+Whole life insurance also has benefits when you’re in your 40s, including lifelong coverage and a cash value component that has time to grow as you age.

 IN THIS ARTICLE